My guess is Beyonce’s ex- in the song probably wished he had got down on one knee and offered her a diamond. Too late!

 The DeBeers diamond company is said to control 90 percent of all diamond production.
 They control how many diamonds are mined and how many diamonds are put on the market.
 They create an artificial shortage of diamonds.

 In the 1930s DeBeers wanted to tap into the American market.
 So, they hired an American advertising firm and created the Diamonds are forever campaign.
 You can read this article about how this diamond conglomerate changed American customs.
 It’s based on the books The Rise and Fall of Diamonds: The Shattering of a Brilliant Illusion (1982) and The Diamond Invention (1982).
 Better yet, watch this 4-minute College Humor video that pretty much nails how this “tradition” started.
 Be warned.
 They do drop the f-bomb.
+(If you don’t watch this video, make sure to read the article.)

 So the diamond ring tradition we hold so dearly was a big marketing scheme… that worked… and still works today.